nayan-tech/nayan-blog/source/_posts/react-unit-test.md

 }
 ```

-When you run our previous test at this moment, it will fail as your saved snapshot doesn’t match the new snapshot because we added the onClick property.
-If the snapshot looks correctly, you can easily update it by pressing u.
+When you run our previous test at this moment, it'll fail as your saved snapshot doesn’t match the new snapshot because we added the onClick property.
+If the snapshot looks correctly, you'll easily update it by pressing u.
 The snapshot will now look like:
 ```
 exports[`Link should render correctly 1`] = `
 <a